Frequency Modulation of Gravitational Waves by Ultralight Scalar Dark Matter: Introduction

 The rotational properties of galaxies~\cite{Rubin:1982kyu}, the evolution of large scale structure~\cite{Davis:1985rj} and the gravitational lensing observations~\cite{Clowe:2006eq} are considered to be the direct empirical proofs of the existence of dark matter (DM).
 Based on the standard Lambda cold DM ($\Lambda$CDM) cosmological model, the latest cosmic microwave background (CMB) observations~\cite{Planck:2018vyg} further suggests about $26\%$ of the energy density in the Universe comes from CDM today.
 However, as one of the most promising candidates for CDM, the weak interacting massive particles (WIMPs) grounded on supersymmetric theories of particle physics still have not been detected~\cite{PandaX-II:2016vec,LUX:2015abn,ATLASCMS,AMS:2014bun,Fermi-LAT:2011baq}.
 Moreover, primordial black holes which can also serve as CDM~\cite{Carr:2016drx} still have not been identified.
 These null results accompanied by CDM's failure on sub-galactic scales~\cite{Primack:2009jr} imply that the standard CDM model may be not the final answer.

-The de Broglie wavelength of the ultralight non-interacting particles with mass $\sim10^{-23}[{\rm eV}/c^2]$ is comparable to astrophysical scales $\sim100[{\rm pc}]$.
+The de Broglie wavelength of the ultralight non-interacting particles with mass $\sim10^{-22}[{\rm eV}/c^2]$ is comparable to astrophysical scales $\sim60[{\rm pc}]$.
 As a result, ultralight particles can smooth out the inhomogeneities on small scales and prevent sub-galactic structures forming.
 According to this effect, an alternative candidate for DM is proposed.
 This ultralight DM (ULDM) can not only behave as CDM on large scales but also avoid the CDM small scale crises~\cite{Hu:2000ke}.
 Also due to the wave nature, the pressure of ULDM is coherently oscillating.
 And the oscillation of the pressure can induce the oscillation of the metric in the DM halo.
 Similar to gravitational waves (GWs), the time-dependent perturbations of the background metric induced by ULDM can also change the pulse arrival time of the pulsar and be detected by pulsar timing arrays (PTAs).
 The simplest cases are that ULDM is the ultralight axion-like scalar particles~\cite{Khmelnitsky:2013lxt,Marsh:2015xka,Kato:2019bqz}.
 After that, the pulsar timing residual induced by ultralight vector particles was investigated~\cite{Nomura:2019cvc}.
 Recently, the pulsar timing residual induced by ultralight tensor particles is also investigated~\cite{Wu:2023dnp}.

 Besides detecting ULDM by PTAs, many other detection methods of ULDM are proposed.
 Similar to the GW detection, for example, the direct detection of ULDM wind by space-based laser interferometers such as Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj} has been estimated~\cite{Aoki:2016kwl}.
 ULDM can also affect orbital motions of astrophysical objects in the galaxy and be detected indirectly~\cite{Blas:2016ddr,Boskovic:2018rub}.
+Moreover, the black hole superradiant instability from ULDM can also constrain its mass~\cite{Brito:2020lup}.